vburzynski/obsidian-task-status/docs/Test Scenarios.md

 - This is the start of an attempt to enumerate the number of scenarios that might need to be handled and/or tested
 - There's probably opportunity to combine a lot of this, and focus on outliers and patterns instead.

+## Other

+- transforming a single line
+  - line is indented
+  - line is not indented
+  - line is a task
+  - line is not a task
+- transforming a selection
+  - containing indented lines

 ## Leaf Blocks

 - [ ] Paragraphs and lines of text